Dear Ms. Vicki,

 Do you think my proxy marriage is void?
 The address I got for the proxy marriage is 93rd Avenue Abraham Dave St., Washington, which I think is also false.

-Another question: Do you think he can he get into my bank account?
+Another question: Do you think he can get into my bank account?
 I did give him my banking information.

 I'm so glad I did not carry this on; he is still ringing me and texting me asking for things.
 Please help.